echessa/ImageLabelingDemo/README.md

 # ImageLabelingDemo
-Code for the [A Look at the Android ML Kit SDK](https://auth0.com/blog/a-look-at-the-android-ml-kit-sdk/) article on the Auth0 blog.
+Code for the [A Look at Android ML Kit - the Machine Learning SDK](https://auth0.com/blog/a-look-at-android-ml-kit-the-machine-learning-sdk/) article on the Auth0 blog.